Dolmen of Cunha Baixa: Architecture

 Located along the municipal roadway connecting Cunha Baixa with Espinho, the site is 0.8 kilometres along a footpath to a bridge: 300 metres by foot between two properties in the locality of Orca, or Casa da Moura.
 It is situated in a rural, fertile plain alongside a river, isolated from view and encircled by vineyards to the south and east, and pine forests to north and northwest, delimited by a wood and wire fence.

 Cunha Baixa comprises a main chamber and corridor, although there are no remnants of body within its chamber.
 The dolmen, is a large polygonal shape enclosure, covered by a great slab of rock, of similarly large dimensions.
 This main chamber is 3 metres wide, and 3.2 metres high, formed from 9 vertical slabs, some fractured or incomplete.
 The entrance rock is parallel to the main stone and inclined towards the interior.
 The roof-stone is a long rounded rectangular slab, 4.5 metres in diameter.

-The corridor is 7.20 metre long, at a height of 1.40 metres, oriented along the southeast of the main chamber.
+The corridor is 7.2 meters long, at a height of 1.4 metres, oriented along the southeast of the main chamber.
 It is built from 8 vertical slabs on either side (a few reinforced by steel beams), forming side-walls that are wider in the mid-area and converge slightly towards the main chamber entrance.
 The vertical slabs are largely square, although some trapezoid and triangular rock pieces are located in the chamber.
 At the middle of the corridor, another trapezoidal roof slab, smaller than the first covers only the middle part of the corridor.

 The pavement of the dolmen is regular, composed of granite rock, with a total surface area of 10.4 metres.

 In some places there are remnants of carvings (or vestiges), such as pitting or scaring.